marek-mikolajczyk/terraform-jenkins/README.md

 This is simple build that uses Jenkins pipeline with terraform, shell script on AWS platform - code is in Git repo.

+This project is to learn TF, AWS, Jenkins and Markdown.

 # Repository structure